ChrisSun06/sokoban-web-app/README.md

   The game is put in the grids

-  Under the title "Game Edit", you will see a list of buttons for you to select what to add.
+  Below the title "Game Edit", you will see a list of buttons for you to select what to add.
 For instance, if you select "wall" and click a cell in the grids, it will put wall in the cell.
-Meanwhile, if you select "delete", it will empty the cells that you create.
-Note that you can not put goals on walls but can put them on players and boxes.
+Meanwhile, if you select "delete", it will empty the cells that you click.
+Note that you cannot put goals on walls but can put them on players and boxes.

   You can also adjust the board size using the slide bars